Glycerophosphoinositol inositolphosphodiesterase

+The compound 1D-myo-inositol 1,2-cyclic phosphate is also a substrate for the enzyme and is converted to the same product as the linear phosphate diester.
+The protein making up the enzyme is also called lipocortin III or annexin III:

+However, a later X-ray crystallography study demonstrated that annexin III did not possess any enzymatic activity.

+Nomenclature

-This enzyme belongs to the family of hydrolases, specifically those acting on phosphoric diester bonds.
+This enzyme is a hydrolase, specifically one acting on phosphoric diester bonds.
 The systematic name is 1-(sn-glycero-3-phospho)-1D-myo-inositol inositolphosphohydrolase.
 Other names in common use include 1,2-cyclic-inositol-phosphate phosphodiesterase, D-myo-inositol 1:2-cyclic phosphate 2-phosphohydrolase, D-inositol 1,2-cyclic phosphate 2-phosphohydrolase, D-myo-inositol 1,2-cyclic phosphate 2-phosphohydrolase, 1-D-myo-inositol-1,2-cyclic-phosphate 2-inositolphosphohydrolase, and inositol-1,2-cyclic-phosphate 2-inositolphosphohydrolase.

-This enzyme 1-D-myo-inositol-1,2-cyclic-phosphate 2-inositolphosphohydrolase, was reported to be identical to annexin III.
-Sekar and co-workers clearly demonstrated the dissociation of 1-D-myo-inositol-1,2-cyclic-phosphate 2-inositolphosphohydrolase activity from annexin III.
-Perron and co-workers confirmed on the basis of structural studies that annexin III did not possess an enzymatic activity.
-While the physiological significance of this enzymatic activity is still not clear, Sekar et al. [Biochem.
-Mol.
-Med.
-61:95-100, 1007] reported over 10-fold increased release of this enzymatic activity in several patients admitted to the hospital's intensive care unit.